derkork/perforce-mini/README.md

     environment:
       # The port on which the Perforce server will listen.
 This is the default port.
       - P4PORT=1666
       # The root directory of the Perforce server.
 This is the default value.
-Do not change this.
+Make sure it matches
+      # the volume mount above.
       - P4ROOT=/perforce-data
       # The server ID.
 You can change this to whatever you want.
       - SERVER_ID=perforce